Multi-messengers from the radioactive decay of $r$-process nuclei: Conclusions

 We have presented a first-principles calculation of the emission spectra of electrons, $\gamma$-rays, neutrinos, and neutrons as a function of energy and time for $r$-process nucleosynthesis.
 The spectra that we calculate have several unique properties: they are decisively non-thermal, with average energies far higher ($\gtrapprox$ 1 MeV) than would be expected from a thermal distribution ($\sim$ keV).
 We also find that the partitioning of energy is not even between channels as a function of time.
 For the majority of the evolution, the largest fraction of the energy is partitioned to neutrinos, with smaller but significant amounts going to electrons and $\gamma$-rays, and very little to neutrons, except at early times.
 Our microscopic calculations provide the spectral detail necessary for higher fidelity kilonova modeling, and their inclusion in future radiative transport models will enable a more precise interpretation of observations.

-We also estimate the observability of the produced $\gamma$-ray and neutrino signal, finding that $r$-process events within our galaxy may be directly observable for significant nucleosynthesis $(M \gtrapprox 0.01 M_\odot$) for both neutrinos and $\gamma$-rays.
+We also estimate the observability of the produced $\gamma$-ray and neutrino signal, finding that $r$-process activity resultant from GRBs may be directly observable within our galaxy for significant nucleosynthesis $(M \gtrapprox 0.01 M_\odot$).
 The possibility of direct observation offers an exciting opportunity to bypass the degeneracies of kilonova modeling and probe nucleosynthesis through other messengers.
 In particular, spectral features of the $\gamma$-rays can be tied directly to the specific nuclei (such as the 2.6 MeV line produced by the $\beta$-decay of $^{208}$Tl).
 More work is necessary to identify and characterize these observational features in a variety of nucleosynthetic scenarios. \\ \\ \\

-LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
-Research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20230052ER.